d2l-ai/d2l-en/chapter_attention-mechanisms/self-attention-and-positional-encoding.md

 and the maximum path length is also $\mathcal{O}(1)$.

 All in all,
-both CNNs and self-attention can be paralleled and self-attention has the shortest maximum path length.
+both CNNs and self-attention enjoy parallel computation and self-attention has the shortest maximum path length.
 However, the quadratic computational complexity with respect to the sequence length makes self-attention prohibitively slow for very long sequences.